arosenmund/defcon32_dissecting_defeating_ransomwares_evasion/part1-builder_review.md

 That's it!
 We've walked through the building process and have witnessed both the passcode and ransomware binary files being written to disk.

+1. Close `x32dbg`.
+The debugger will shut down and you will now be prepared for round 2 of the workshop.

 BOOM!
 We have completed part 1 of the workshop!
 ::: sigh of relief :::